nikerla/vc-content/pages/glossary/shopify-alternatives.md

 ---
-title: Top 10 Shopify alternatives in 2018.
-10 best Shopify competitors.
+title: Shopify competitors.
+Top 10 Shopify alternatives in 2018
 description: Any ecommerce platform has the great support base, which offers you a wide variety of tools to alter your store.
 One of the best shopping cart platforms for an e-commerce website is Shopify, but there are some great alternatives and competitors that you should check out.
 date: 2017-08-07
 canonical: https://virtocommerce.com/glossary/shopify-alternatives